track02/FlagIt/README.md

 # FlagIt

-A simple web extension checklist for flag collectors.
+A simple web extension checklist for flag collectors, provides the following features:

+- World Flags
+- Regional Flags for individual countries
+- Simple to use interface, one-click toggling
+- Persistent flag tracking, progress stored by browser

 ## Building